yahoojp-marketing/ydn-api-documents/docs/en/api_reference/data/ReportDefinition/ReportDefinition.md

 # ReportDefinition

-The ReportDefinition object serves report definitions.
+The ReportDefinition object serves report definitions.<br>
+TC-CI-00000073 is the geo code that shows "Other".
+It cannot be obtained by getGeographicLocation of DictionaryService, and cannot be specified as geo targeting.

 ### Service